Terms and Conditions

 - c. only valid if in writing.

-- 3.1 Prices quoted, whether in a Price List or otherwise, exclude GST and any other applicable taxes or duties.
+- 3.2 Unless otherwise indicated, prices quoted, whether in a Price List or otherwise, exclude GST and any other applicable taxes or duties, or charges (eg, credit card surcharges).

 - a. the Customer requests any change to the Agreement, including the method of packaging; or